SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-configuration.md

 > [!NOTE]
 > This option is not available for publishing page transformation.
 Use the publishing page layout mapping model to define if metadata needs to be copied and how that needs to happen.

+> [!NOTE]
+> As of the October 2019 release copying page metadata also works for when you do a cross site transformation, so when you create the modern page in a different site collection than the original source page.

 ## RemoveEmptySectionsAndColumns option (as of March 2019 release)

 Type | Default value if not specified